Profile of the Reno-Sparks Indian Colony People

 Finally, in 1970, U.S. President Richard Nixon developed the latest national policy toward Indians, Tribal Self-Determination.
 Self-Determination gave autonomy to tribes by allowing the Indians to control their own affairs and be independent of federal oversight without being cut off from federal support.

-Today, the RSIC has expanded its original land base to just over 15,400 acres.
+Today, the RSIC has expanded its original land base to about 15,500 acres.
 The Colony employees over 350 employees and more than half are The People.

 The tribe also maintains a tribal court system, a police force and a health clinic, and it provides full government services to its membership.
-The tribe’s other governmental departments include administration, education, public works, social services, utility district, planning, prevention coalition, enrollment, human resources, economic development, and the chairman’s department.
+The tribe’s other governmental departments include administration, education, public works, human services, utility district, planning, prevention coalition, enrollment, human resources, economic development, recreation, finance, housing, and the chairman’s department.